SpecFlowOSS/SpecFlow/docs/Guides/PageObjectModel.md

-# Using Page Object Model with Selenium
+# Using Page Object Model

 The Page Object Model is a pattern, that is often used to abstract your Web UI with Selenium to easier automate it.